rmiravalles/rmiravalles.github.io/_posts/2024-05-11-docker-compose.md

 To see Docker Compose in action, I built a very simple Docker Compose file.
 There are 3 services, that represent 3 different versions of that app from the previous article.
 That one had 2 versions.
 I created a third one for this experiment.

 This is the Docker Compose file.
 The first line, [name](https://docs.docker.com/compose/compose-file/04-version-and-name), is a property that you can use to give your project a name.
-Under I'm defining the [services](https://docs.docker.com/compose/compose-file/05-services).
+Below it, I'm defining the [services](https://docs.docker.com/compose/compose-file/05-services).
 I omitted the other elements, for simplicity.

 ```yaml
 name: theapp